 As previously discussed, our reserving practice is to consistently recognize the actuarial best estimate of our ultimate liability for claims.
 Actuarial standards require the use of assumptions based on moderately adverse experience, which generally results in favorable reserve development, or reserves that are considered redundant.
-We experienced favorable medical claims reserve development related to prior fiscal years of \$872 million in 2023, \$415 million in 2022, and \$825 million in 2021.
+We experienced favorable medical claims reserve development related to prior fiscal years of \$701 million in 2024, \$872 million in 2023, and \$415 million in 2022.

-The medical claims reserve development for 2023, 2022, and 2021 primarily reflects the consistent application of trend and completion factors estimated using an assumption of moderately adverse conditions.
-The favorable development recognized in 2023 and 2021 primarily resulted from trend factors developing more favorably than originally expected as well as for 2021 completion factors developing faster than expected.
-The favorable development recognized in 2022 resulted primarily from completion factors remaining largely unchanged, resulting in lower overall development as compared to 2023 and 2021.
+The medical claims reserve development for 2024, 2023, and 2022 primarily reflects the consistent application of trend and completion factors estimated using an assumption of moderately adverse conditions.
+The favorable development recognized in 2024 and 2023 primarily resulted from trend factors developing more favorably than originally expected.
+The favorable development recognized in 2022 resulted primarily from trend factors developing more favorably than originally expected with completion factors remaining largely unchanged, resulting in lower overall development as compared to 2024 and 2023.